 My family always did sticky buns because you can make them ahead of time, store in the fridge or freezer, and warm up when you’re ready to eat them.
 But you could also do fun things like pancakes shaped like reindeer or santa faces.
 Get creative!
 Use marshmallows or fruit to decorate your kid’s breakfast, or let them do it themselves.

-5. Get A Christmas Tree
+5. Pick Out A Christmas Tree

 If you like to get a real tree, this is a great opportunity for a Christmas tradition for your kids.